benjiebob/StanfordExtra/README.md

 }
 ```

-and the original [Stanford Dog Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/) from which this is derived:
+and the [Stanford Dog Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/) from which this is derived:

 ```
 @inproceedings{KhoslaYaoJayadevaprakashFeiFei_FGVC2011,